You are here: Urology Textbook > Penis > Sexually transmitted diseases > Gonorrhea > Pathogen and symptoms

 Virulence factors:

-there are pili for the attachment to human epithelial cells and secretion of proteins as virulence factors: porins, IgA-ase, penicillinase.
+There are pili for the attachment to human epithelial cells and secretion of proteins as virulence factors: porins, IgA-ase, and penicillinase.
 The contact of gonococci leads to endocytosis and basal exocytosis.
-This results in an infection of the lamina propria.
+This results in an infection of the urethral lamina propria.

 Transmission of gonorrhea: